 Agatha Christie is clearly my favorite author!

-And though I want to read more of non-fiction, I could not push myself to do that in 2019.
+And though I want to read more non-fiction, I could not push myself to do that in 2019.
 I guess the reason for that is that I take notes when I read non-fiction, which makes it a slow process.

-I also looked at my day-to-day reading activity in 2019, and it was far from impressive.
-I need to reduce the reds from the calendar this year!The first and the last month of the year did not go well with my reading activity – I read on 4 days in Jan and 5 days in Dec!
+I also looked at my day-to-day reading activity in 2019, which was far from impressive.
+I need to reduce the reds from the calendar this year!
+The first and the last months of the year did not go well with my reading activity – I read on 4 days in Jan and 5 days in Dec!
 I wonder why!

 Anyway, here is the list of books that I read this year: